akitaonrails/chainable_methods/README.md

   |> Enum.sum
 ```

-In a nutshell, this is taking the previous returning value and automatically passing as the first argument of the following function call, so it's equivalent to do this:
+In a nutshell, this is taking the previous returning value and automatically passing it as the first argument of the following function call, so it's sort of equivalent to do this:

 ```
 Enum.sum(Enum.filter(Enum.map(1..100_000, &(&1 * 3)), odd?))
 ```

+(In F# it's even more important to make proper left-to-right type inference.)

 This is how we would usually do it, but with the Pipe Operator it becomes incredibly more enjoyable and readable to work with and shifts our way of thinking into making small functions in linked chains.
 (By the way, this example comes straight from [Elixir's Documentation](http://elixir-lang.org/getting-started/enumerables-and-streams.html))